My grandmothers had done it. So had my mum and aunts. If they could go through labour without epidural, why couldn’t I do it, too?

 “It’s bearable.
 I don’t think I would have given birth in any other way because I loved how alert my baby and I were after that,” she says.

-First-time mum Nicole Tan, who went through a drug-free water birth at NUH last year, believe that labour can even be “enjoyable” when women learn to trust their bodies.
+First-time mum Nicole Tan, who went through a drug-free water birth at NUH, believe that labour can even be “enjoyable” when women learn to trust their bodies.

 Far from the stereotypical childbirth hysterics, the life coach and a hypno-birthing educator likens her eight-hour labour process to a relaxing soak in a tub.
 Even the lights in the room were dimmed to create a peaceful environment, she quips.